The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Electrolyte Colour

-Healthy electrolyte is clear to very slightly amber — essentially colourless when fresh and developing a very faint golden tint after years of service.
-Dark brown or dark amber electrolyte indicates significant plate shedding has occurred — the brown colour comes from fine lead dioxide particles suspended in the electrolyte.
+Healthy electrolyte is clear to very slightly amber—essentially colorless when fresh and developing a very faint golden tint after years of service.
+Dark brown or dark amber electrolyte indicates significant plate shedding has occurred—the brown color comes from fine lead dioxide particles suspended in the electrolyte.
 This is a sign of an aging battery that has been through many charge cycles, but it is not an immediate emergency unless accompanied by performance problems.

-Milky or cloudy white electrolyte indicates contamination — either an additive has been introduced, or the battery has been filled with hard water that has deposited calcium sulfate in the electrolyte.
+A milky or cloudy white electrolyte indicates contamination—either an additive has been introduced, or the battery has been filled with hard water that has deposited calcium sulfate in the electrolyte.
 This is a more concerning sign and suggests the battery may have been damaged by contaminated water at some point in its history.

 Electrolyte Level Situations

-Electrolyte level significantly below the plates: This is the emergency situation.
-Exposed plates are oxidising right now.
+Electrolyte level significantly below the plates: This is an emergency situation.
+Exposed plates are oxidizing right now.
 Add distilled water immediately to cover the plates, but understand that any oxidation that has already occurred on the exposed sections is permanent.
-The degree of recovery depends on how long the plates were exposed — hours versus days versus weeks produces very different outcomes.
+The degree of recovery depends on how long the plates were exposed—hours versus days versus weeks produces very different outcomes.

-Electrolyte level low but plates still covered: Normal maintenance situation.
+Electrolyte level is low, but plates are still covered: Normal maintenance situation.
 Add distilled water after a full charge to bring the level to the correct position.
-Check the other cells in the pack — if one cell is consistently lower than others, that cell may have a small crack or higher consumption rate requiring more frequent monitoring.
+Check the other cells in the pack—if one cell is consistently lower than others, that cell may have a small crack or higher consumption rate, requiring more frequent monitoring.

 Measuring Electrolyte with a Hydrometer: The Deeper Diagnostic Tool